 ANZ Frequent Flyer Black

 ANZ Frequent Flyer Black cardholders can also enjoy a VIP airport experience with two complimentary Qantas Club Lounge invitations each year and Véloce Lounges membership.
 The card also provides complimentary purchase and overseas travel insurances and 24/7 access to a concierge service.
-Cardholders can get all of this for a modest annual fee of
+Cardholders can get all of this for an annual fee of $425.

 ANZ Rewards Black Credit Card

 Arguably the most rewarding black card ANZ has to offer, the ANZ Rewards Black Credit Card provides cardholders with premium travel benefits and a high rewards earn rate.
 It offers 1 ANZ Reward Points per $1 on eligible purchases up to $5,000 per statement period and 2 point per $1 spent on eligible purchases above $5,000 per statement period.